Skip to content

 Who is affected by the project?

-All persons or departments/ units that are involved in the project, in the business environment, company executives, team managers, line organisation, HR department, procurement team, works council etc.
+From the Scrum Master's perspective: All persons or units involved in the Scrum project, company environment, board area, supervisors of the development team, line organisation, HR department, procurement, works councils, etc.

 The following steps must be carried out:

-2. Develop a strategy on how to deal with the stakeholders in the project (information via portal or newsletter, formation of a core team, personal contact, invitation to Sprint Reviews)
+2. Develop a strategy on how to deal with the stakeholders in the project (information via portal or newsletter, formation of a core team, personal contact, invitation to Sprint Reviews).

 Stakeholder analysis chart